Skip to content

 Hæðarlínur: Contour lines

-A summary of land reclamation operations can be seen in the tables below, and more information can be found under the "Further reading" tab (only in Icelandic).
+The tables below summarize land reclamation operations, and more information is available under the "Further reading" tab (only in Icelandic).

 Table 1.
 Land reclamation by the Hálslón reservoir